-3. Irregular flow and orientation structure with large-strain disclination formation, $250 \lesssim Er \lesssim 1500$ the stress relative to the viscous stress.
-As the director tips further towards the flow direction, the tendency for the model to exhibit tumbling can no longer be completely inhibited by gradient elasticity.
-Local fluctuations in the director field lead to a breakdown of the regular roll-cell structure, which then propagates throughout the domain.
-Given sufficiently high Er values, the resulting irregular flow structure is accompanied by the the formation of 1/2- and 1-strength orientational defects, depictions of which are presented in Fig. 4.
-We note that, since the they were also obtained using the LE model, it is expected that we observe $\pm 1$ disclinations, but disclinations of strength 1/2, however, have not previously been predicted in flow simulations.
+3. Irregular flow and orientation structure accompanied by disclination formation, $250 \le Er \le 6000$

+For Er greater than approximately 250, the regularity of the structure observed for lower Er, where a single mode (i.e., roll cells with a single aspect ratio) persists for an indefinite period of time, yields to the intrinsic nonlinearity of the model and the decrease in the elastic contribution to the stress relative to the viscous stress.
+As the mean orientation within the roll-cell vortices tips further toward the flow direction with increasing Er, gradient elasticity can no longer inhibit the temporal modulations, in the form of either wagging or tumbling.
+These local fluctuations in the director field lead to a breakdown of the regular roll-cell structure via a mechanism we refer to here as roll-cell splitting, where smaller "daughter cells" form as adjacent roll cells split along the z direction.
+Given sufficiently high Er values, the resulting irregular flow structure and its propagation throughout the domain are accompanied by the formation of 1/2- and 1-strength orientational defects, depictions of which are presented in Fig. 4.
+As $\pm 1$ disclinations were obtained by Feng et al. using the LE model, and given the fact that the DMG model reduces to the LE model in the limit as De $\rightarrow 0$ , we "expect" to observe $\pm 1$ disclinations with the DMG model.
+Disclinations of strength 1/2, however, have not previously been predicted in coupled-flow simulations.